Self Contrastive Learning for Session-based Recommendation: Introduction

 \section{Introduction}

-The session-based recommendation \cite{li2017neural,liu2018stamp,xia_self-supervised_2021,xia_self-supervised_2021-1} is a crucial aspect of modern recommender systems \cite{10.1007/978-3-030-15712-8_14,10.1145/3341981.3344240,10.1145/3383313.3411524,rahmani2020joint,10.1145/3442381.3450038,10.1145/3532859,10.1145/3477495.3531718,10.1145/3340531.3411978}, as it aims to predict a user's next interest by focusing on their current intent.
-It has become an important area of research due to the growing amount of data generated by users through their interactions on various platforms such as e-commerce websites \cite{jannach2017session,hendriksen2020analyzing}, music streaming services \cite{brost2019music}, and social media \cite{song2019session}.
-Recently, contrastive learning (CL) \cite{oord2018representation} has been applied in session-based recommendation tasks, with the goal of aligning the session representation with the next item's representation, while also distinguishing it from other item representations.
-The intention behind these approaches is to enhance recommendation accuracy via improved representation quality.
+Session-based recommendation \cite{li2017neural,liu2018stamp,xia_self-supervised_2021,xia_self-supervised_2021-1} is a crucial aspect of modern recommender systems for various platforms such as e-commerce websites \cite{jannach2017session,hendriksen2020analyzing}, music streaming services \cite{brost2019music}, and social media \cite{song2019session}, with the goal of predicting a user's next interest by focusing on their current intent.
+Recently, Contrastive Learning (CL) \cite{oord2018representation} has been applied in session-based recommendation tasks to enhance recommendation accuracy via improved representation quality, with the goal of aligning the session representation with the next item's representation, while also distinguishing it from other item representations.
 However, two key limitations exist within these methods.

-Firstly, CL loss in previous research \cite{xia_self-supervised_2021,xia_self-supervised_2021-1,duorec2022,10.1145/3477495.3531937,10.1145/3511808.3557081,10.1145/3474085.3475665,xie2022multi} serves a similar role as the cross-entropy loss while the optimisation of item representation space is not adequately addressed.
-As shown in Figure \ref{fig:idea}(a), both cross-entropy loss and CL loss have the capacity to align the session representation with the representation of the next item and differentiate it from other item representations.
-We delve into their overlapping role further in \cref{sec:movtivation}.
-Furthermore, the uniformity of item representation typically plays a relatively minor supplementary role in contrast to other CL objectives, while earlier studies \cite{duorec2022,10.1145/3477495.3531937,10.1145/3511808.3557081,10.1145/3474085.3475665,xie2022multi} have emphasized improving the uniformity of representations.
-For instance, it only contributes to a small portion of the overall loss \cite{xie2022multi}.
-We argue that the importance of optimising the item representation space \textit{itself} by ensuring that the representations are uniformly distributed is not receiving adequate attention.
+Firstly, \textbf{the importance of optimising the item representation space \textit{itself} by ensuring that the representations are uniformly distributed is not receiving adequate attention}.
+The CL objectives in previous research \cite{10.1145/3511808.3557081,duorec2022,10.1145/3474085.3475665,xia_self-supervised_2021,xia_self-supervised_2021-1,xie2022multi,10.1145/3477495.3531937} serve a similar role as the cross-entropy loss while the optimisation of item representation space is not adequately addressed.
+As shown in Figure \ref{fig:idea}(a), both cross-entropy loss and CL loss have the capacity to align the session representation with the representation of the next item and differentiate it from other item representations (\cref{sec:movtivation}).
+This has led to the marginalization of the role played by the uniformity of item representations.
+While some studies \cite{duorec2022,10.1145/3477495.3531937,10.1145/3511808.3557081,10.1145/3474085.3475665,xie2022multi} have touched upon improving the uniformity of representations, these efforts generally contribute only a small fraction to the overall loss function.